Welcome

 This article has covered the following key knowledge points:

-- Most solicitors’ firms that hold or receive client money must obtain an accountant’s report within six months of the end of each accounting period.
+• Most solicitors’ firms that hold or receive client money must obtain an accountant’s report within six months of the end of each accounting period; operating joint accounts or clients’ own accounts as signatory also triggers the obligation.

-- The report must be prepared by a qualified, independent accountant who is a registered auditor.
+• The report must be prepared by a qualified, independent accountant who is a registered auditor; immediate reporting to the SRA is required if fraud or theft is suspected.

-- Firms are exempt from the reporting requirement if all client money is from the Legal Aid Agency or if balances are below specified thresholds.
+• Firms are exempt if all client money is from the Legal Aid Agency or if client money balances remain below both the average (£10,000) and maximum (£250,000) thresholds; exemption must be evidenced and documented.

-- Firms must retain all accounting records and reports for at least six years.
+• Firms must retain all accounting records, reconciliation statements, and reports for at least six years and ensure reporting accountants are given full access to records.

 Key Terms and Concepts